psychedelicsocietyofkansascity/pskc-site/_pages/kcpc.md

 #### Venue & Programming
 {: .text-center}

-gallery:
-  - url: /assets/images/kcpc/mind.jpg
-    image_path: /assets/images/kcpc/mind.jpg
-    alt: "The MIND lineup"
-    title: "The MIND track features all of our speakers and panelists"
-  - url: /assets/images/kcpc/body.jpg
-    image_path: /assets/images/kcpc/body.jpg
-    alt: "The BODY lineup"
-    title: "The BODY track features all of our workshops, group activities, and ceremonies"
 {% include gallery caption="The full lineup for the **Kansas City Psychedelic Conference**." %}

 - **Speakers and panels on a variety of engaging topics**